-On the way to the camp we made a stop by the camel farms and just chilled with the camels for awhile.
+On the way to the camp, we made a stop by the camel farms and just chilled with the camels for a while.
 There was time to snap some photos and show them some love.
-I absolutely adore camels, they’re so stanking cute!
+I absolutely adore camels, they’re so stinking cute!

-When we finally arrived to the camp there where a variety of adult activities for us grown-ups to behave like children.
-There was sand boarding, camel riding, hookah, henna tattoos, and of course watching a killer sunset sinking into the sand dunes.
+When we finally arrived at the camp there were a variety of adult activities for us grown-ups to behave like children.
+There was sandboarding, camel riding, hookah, henna tattoos, and of course watching a killer sunset sinking into the sand dunes.

 Abu Dhabi Day Trip From Dubai Schedule

-- 9:00am-9:30: Arrive to Sheikh Zayed Mosque by taxi, or grab a taxi from the Abu Dhabi bus terminal to the mosque.
+- 9:00 am-9:30: Arrive at Sheikh Zayed Mosque by taxi, or grab a taxi from the Abu Dhabi bus terminal to the mosque.

-- 9:30am-11:30am: Enjoy having your breath taking away at the mosque and make sure you get plenty of photos of photos!
+- 9:30 am-11:30 am: Enjoy having your breathtaking away at the mosque and make sure you get plenty of photos!

-- 2:00pm- 2:30pm: Head to the destination arranged for pick-up for the desert safari tour.
-Pick-ups are usually around 30-minutes prior to start of tour.
+- 2:00 pm- 2:30 pm: Head to the destination arranged for pick-up for the desert safari tour.
+Pick-ups are usually around 30-minutes prior to the start of the tour.

 That is a wrap folks for your Abu Dhabi day trip from Dubai!
 As you can see a day in Abu Dhabi can fly by fairly quickly.
-I highly suggest choosing 3-4 top sights that spark your interest and plan your day around them for your Abu Dhabi sightseeing.
-It is relatively easy getting to Abu Dhabi from Dubai.
+I highly suggest choosing 3-4 top sights that spark your interest and planning your day around them for your Abu Dhabi sightseeing.
+It is relatively easy to get to Abu Dhabi from Dubai.
 Have you been to Dubai or Abu Dhabi?
 If so, which city did you enjoy the most?
 What were your favorite attractions?

 Like this post about having an Abu Dhabi day trip from Dubai?
 Share it with others or pin it for later in your UAE Travel Board.